- For Students

-There are two outpatient continuity clinics per week for fellows, one GI clinic and one hepatology clinic, which provide extensive experience in outpatient management of common GI problems.
+There are two outpatient continuity clinics per week for fellows: one GI clinic and one hepatology clinic, which provide extensive experience in outpatient management of patients with gastrointestinal or hepatologic problems.
 Additional opportunities for outpatient experience are available with clinical faculty members and with research protocol patients.
 During the first year, all fellows follow their own patients at the UMMC and BVAMC clinics.
 During their second and third years, all fellows follow their own patients in the NIH Clinical Center GI and Hepatology continuity clinics.
-Direct faculty supervision is available at all sites.
+The outpatient continuity clinical experience at the NIH Clinical Center builds upon the experiences initiated during the first year at the University of Maryland and involves the evaluation and management of patients with common GI and liver problems.
+Direct faculty supervision is available at all sites..

 Years 1-3: Emergency Night and Weekend Consultations

 During the first year, fellows will provide emergency night and weekend consultations at UMMC and BVAMC.
 In the second and third years, fellows will provide emergency night and weekend consultations at the NIH Clinical Center.Fellows rotate on-call shifts with other fellows in the program.
 On evenings and weekends, the on-call GI fellow takes calls regarding management of inpatients, and telephone calls from outpatients.
 Call assignments are more frequent in the first year then decrease in the second and third years.
 While on-call, fellows do not remain in the hospital.A faculty attending is also assigned to night call and is always available for consultation.
 All procedures at night or on weekends are supervised directly by the attending physician.
 At the NIH Clinical Center, emergency and after-hours procedures are also supported by NIH Clinical Center endoscopy staff.